 1. Optical fingerprint scanners

 Fingerprint technology made a debut through the optical fingerprint scanners.
-So, they are the oldest in the list.
-As implied by the name, this technology relies on the optical image or photograph of the finger.
+So, they are the most primitive type of fingerprint tech on the list.
+And as implied by the name, this technology relies on the optical image or photograph (to be exact) of the finger.
 And with the photos taken, it determines whether the pattern of ridges and valleys in the image matches the pattern of ridges and valleys in pre-scanned images.
 For comparing such unique patterns, a special set of algorithms are employed there.
+Matching the special types of marks, ridges, and valleys of the fingerprint with the registered one, the device gets unlocked.

 As mentioned earlier, Optical fingerprint scanner takes images of the finger.
-So it has some analogies with the camera and has a finite resolution.
-Higher the resolution, the finer details the sensor can detect offering a higher level of security.
+So it has some analogies with the camera.
+Just like a camera sensor, the optical scanners also come with a finite resolution.
+And higher the resolution, the finer details the sensor can detect.
+Thus offering a higher level of security.
 However, this type of sensor does not literally fall under the secure type of fingerprint sensor.
 Optical fingerprint sensors are not difficult to fool as this sensor technically involves in capturing the 2D image.
-So even a synthetic picture of fine quality can fool this particular design.
+So even a synthetic picture of fine quality can be used to trick and bypass this particular design.

 2. Capacitive scanners